nekename/OpenDeck/README.md

 - If you intend to use plugins that are not compiled for Linux (which are the majority of plugins), you will need to have [Wine](https://www.winehq.org/) installed on your system.
 Some plugins may also depend on Wine Mono (which is sometimes, but not always included, in your distro's packaging of Wine).

 > [!NOTE]
 > If Flatpak is your only option, OpenDeck is [available from Flathub](https://flathub.org/apps/me.amankhanna.opendeck).
 Please note that you still need to install the udev subsystem rules as described above.
-To use Windows plugins, you should have Wine installed natively (the Wine Flatpak is not supported).
+To use Windows and Node.js plugins, you should have Wine or Node.js, respectively, installed natively (the Wine and Node.js Flatpaks are not supported).

 ### Windows